FAQs

 - General purpose bonding/casting: EpoxyPro EP60.

-- Electronics potting/encapsulation: EpoxyPro EP20 series (Electrical & Electronics).
+- Electronics potting/encapsulation: EpoxyPro EP20 series.

 - Pool & spa maintenance: EpoxyPro EP70 series.